WasmEdge/docs/docs/develop/c/bpf.md

 ## Other examples

-Each directory under `wasm-bpf/examples` represents an examples able to be run using `WasmEdge`.
-You can run `make` in their directory and run the corresponding wasm with `WasmEdge`
+Each directory under `wasm-bpf/examples` represents an example able to be run using `WasmEdge`.
+You can run `make` in their directory and run the corresponding Wasm with `WasmEdge`